CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Threat Protection and Incident response with Microsoft Sentinel/Day2/Exercise05-dev2.md

      ![Picture](./images1/Ex08-02-e2.png)

-     > Note :  If you are not able to see **Ready**, instead of you are seeing session is not started, you can go with Task 3.
+     > **Note :** If you do not see Ready and instead see Session not started, please proceed with Task 3.

 ### Task 3: Review the code and output for the Notebook [Read Only]